allenai/allenact/docs/tutorials/training-a-pointnav-model.md

 ## Conclusion
-In this tutorial, we learned how to create a new PointNav experiment using **embodied-rl**.
+In this tutorial, we learned how to create a new PointNav experiment using **embodied-ai**.
 There are many simple and obvious ways to modify the experiment from here - changing the model, the learning algorithm and the environment each requires very few lines of code changed in the above file, allowing us to explore our embodied ai research ideas across different frameworks with ease.